-Level 3 Subjects Subject Specific Entry Criteria BTEC Level 3 Extended Certificate in Health and Social Care 4 GCSEs grade 4 or above including Mathematics and English.
+Level 3 Subjects Subject Specific Entry Criteria BTEC Level 3 Extended Certificate in Health and Social Care Although previous study of Health&Social is not essential, studentswho have taken BTEC Level 2 Award in Health&Social require a Merit grade or higher to study this course.
 GCE A Level History GCSE grade 6 or above in History.
-GCE A Level Mathematics GCSE grade 6 or above in Mathematics and 5 or above in English.
-GCE A Level Further Mathematics GCSE grade 5 in English and grade 7 in Mathematics.
-Students must also study A Level Mathematics.
-GCE A Level Media Studies GCSE grade 6 or above in English.
-GCE A Level Music GCSE Grade 5 or above in Music.
-Students should be able to play a musical instrument or sing to approximately grade 5 standard.
-BTEC Level 3 National Certificate in Performing Arts (Dance) / A Level Dance GCSE grade 5/6 or above in Dance.
-Students should be attending jazz, ballet, modern or contemporary classes both in and outside of school.
+GCE A Level Mathematics GCSE grade 6 or above in Mathematics.
+GCE A Level Further Mathematics GCSE grade 7 or above in Mathematics.
+Students matalso study A Level Mathematics.
+GCE A Level Media Studies Although previous study of Media is not essential, students whohave taken the GCSE (or equivalent) in Media require a Grade 5 or higher to study this course.
+GCE A Level Music GCSE Grade 6 or above in Music.
+Students should be able to play amusical instrument or sing to approximately grade 5 standard.
+BTEC Level 3 National Certificate in Performing Arts (Dance) GCSE grade 6 or above in Dance.
+Students should be attending jazz, ballet, modern or contemporary classes both in and outside ofschool.
 All students will be expected to attend an assessment technique class to assess their suitability for the course.
-BTEC Level 3 National Extended Certificate in Performing Arts (Drama) GCSE grade 5/6 or above in Drama and preferably English.
+GCE A Level Drama GCSE grade 6 or above in Drama.
 All students will be required to attend an acting workshop to assess their suitability if they did not study GCSE Drama.
-GCE A Level Philosophy and Ethics GCSE grade 6 or above in Religious Studies and in English.
-Grade 6 or above in Mathematics is preferable.
-GCE A Level Physical Education Students should have achieved at least a Merit in Level 2 BTEC Sport and GCSE grade 5 or above in Science.
+GCE A Level Philosophy and Ethics GCSE grade 6 or above in Religious Studies GCE A Level Physical Education Students should have achieved at least a Merit in Level 2 BTEC Sport and GCSE grade 5 or above in Science.
 Students will be considered for the course without a Level 2 BTEC Sport or GCSE qualification but this is at the discretion of the PE department.
-GCE A Level Physics GCSE grade 6 or above in Physics or a GCSE grade 6:6 minimum in Trilogy Science, in addition grade 6 or above in Mathematics and English.
-GCE A Level Psychology GCSE grade 6 or above in English and Mathematics.
-GCSE grade 5 or above in Science and Maths is preferable.
-GCE A Level Sociology GCSE grade 6 or above in English, grade 6 or above Mathematics is preferable.
-GCE A Level Spanish GCSE grade 6 or above in Spanish.
-Level 3 Travel and Tourism L2 Travel and Tourism Merit or GCSE grade 4 English and Mathematics.
+GCE A Level Physics GCSE grade 6 or above in Physics or a GCSE grade 6:6 minimum inCombined Science GCE A Level Psychology GCSE grade 6 or above in English and Mathematics.
+GCSE grade 5or above in Science is preferable.
+GCE A Level Sociology GCSE grade 6 or above in English GCE A Level Spanish GCSE grade 6 or above in Spanish.
+BTEC Level 3 Extended Certificate in Travel and Tourism Although previous study of Travel&Tourism is not essential, students who have taken BTEC Level 2 Award in Travel&Tourism require a Merit grade or higher to study this course.